- Title Ponga Eastern Asturias

 The Ponga Park maintains a high environmental diversity, representative of the central-eastern mountains of Asturias, as well as a remarkable degree of conservation of its natural resources (geological, plant and animal).

-From a geological point of view, the territory of the Ponga Natural Park is located in the so-called "Ponga Unit", whose most outstanding structural feature is the presence of a series of sinuous thrusts, due to the existence of transversal folds.
-There is also an important set of fractures that cut both groups of structures, some of them presenting a notable lateral extension, as is the case with the Ventaniella Fault which, due to the Alpine Orogeny, has undergone a vertical displacement with elevation of the northeastern block, thus giving rise to the mountainous alignment of the Ponga Range.
+From a geological point of view, the territory of the Ponga Natural Park is located in the so-called "Ponga Unit", whose most outstanding structural feature is the presence of a series of sinuous overthrusts, due to the existence of folds running across them.
+There is also an important set of fractures that cut both groups of structures, some of them showing a notable lateral extension, as is the case with the Ventaniella Fault which, due to the Alpine Orogeny, has undergone a vertical displacement with elevation of the north-eastern block, thus giving rise to the mountainous alignment of the Ponga Range.

 - Causing a nuisance to wildlife or damaging flora.